Paull/python-mysql-orm/README.md

 You can interact with the database using many of the active record functions that CodeIgniter provides.

 ##Dependency
-* Python 2.7 enviroment. get it from[http://www.python.org/getit/]
+* Python 2.7 Environment. get it from [http://www.python.org/getit/]
-* MySQL for Python. get it from[http://sourceforge.net/projects/mysql-python/files/mysql-python/1.2.3/]
+* MySQL for Python. get it from [http://sourceforge.net/projects/mysql-python/files/mysql-python/1.2.3/]

 ##Usage
 run as a console or import it as a module